Noaaan/MythicWiki/docs/en/equipment/stormyx.md

 ### Crafting

-Stormyx Tools can be crafted from [Stormyx Ingots](https://youtu.be/nEmXCTZN154), which is a resource found in <span style="color:orange">The Nether.</span> It is crafted just like any other armor.
+Stormyx Tools can be crafted from [Stormyx Ingots](https://youtu.be/nEmXCTZN154), which is a resource found in <span style="color:orange">The Nether</span>.
+It is crafted just like any other tool.

 ![Image of the recipe for Stormyx Sword](../../assets/mythicmetals/recipes/tools/stormyx_sword.png){ .sized-recipe style="--image-width: 40%;" }<br>
 ![Image of the recipe for Stormyx Axe](../../assets/mythicmetals/recipes/tools/stormyx_axe.png){ .sized-recipe style="--image-width: 40%;" }<br>